All flagpoles are rated to maximum miles per hour (mph) windspeed. You should plan for the worst weather your area may experience.

 Next attach the top snap hook to the top grommet of your flag.
 Using your flag as a measuring tool, make another bend in the rope just below where the bottom flag grommet will connect.
 Thread this snap hook the same way you did the top snap hook.
 Attach it to your flag and raise it up!

 At this point, your flag should be up and flying.
-Congratulations!
+Congratulations—you learned how to install a flagpole in the ground!
 Good work.
 Now you can sit back and revel in it's beauty.
 And if you flagpole is where neighbors can see it, prepare for a lot of compliments.
+Have questions about how to install your flagpole?
+Contact us today!